 Kabaka’s Palace, Parliament & Lake

-Get chance to taste Uganda local dishes each prepared in a unique way served when hot.
+Get a chance to taste Uganda’s local dishes each prepared in a unique way and served when hot.
 Cooked mashed bananas locally known as matooke is the staple food for Uganda and is normally added to most ordered meals but other foods to check out include posho, beans, fried rice (pillawo), cassava , potatoes, grained g-nut soup, boiled fish and if lucky , you might find the sweet fried grasshoppers.
 There are plenty of local restaurants normally operating in small houses along streets.

-Planning to visit Kampala for vacation or business and still wondering which places to visit when on self drive trip, remember to add the above mentioned sites to get the full city experience.
+Planning to visit Kampala for vacation or business and still wondering which places to visit when on self drive trip, remember to add the above-mentioned sites to get the full city experience.
 To rent a car in Kampala or inquire about rates , simply send us an email to email@example.com or call us now on +256-700135510.